smartemailing/types/README.md

 ##

 Data validation accross the application is tedious.
-Replacing it **Types** will make your code much more readable and less vulnerable to bugs.
+Replacing it with **Types** will make your code much more readable and less vulnerable to bugs.

 **Types** provide value objects that are guaranteed to be **valid and normalized; or not to exist at all**.